Leowpd/Polynomial-Approximation-Visualisation/README.md

 The author uses MATLAB to develop a greater understanding of the material taught in MATHS 250 Algebra and Calculus 2 at UoA.

-The user can specify the function to approximate, the highest degree Taylor polynomial to generate, and the point the approximation generates around, among some other inputs.
+The user can specify the function to approximate, the highest degree Taylor Polynomial to generate, and the point the approximation generates around, among some other inputs.